RvN-R/glassjungle/TESTING.md

 * The cart page will no longer have cart summary, instead it will say "Your cart is empty" in the centre of the page.
 *  Hover over "KEEP SHOPPING" call to action button, to confirm the hover effect works.
 * Click "KEEP SHOPPING" and you will be transported back to the home page.

+#### Testing Checkout Function Not Logged In
+* Load Website
+* Make sure you are logged out, if you are unsure how to do that search for the  manual checks associated with logging out of your account within this document.
+* Follow all of the steps found in **Testing Adding Items to Cart**.
+* At this point you should be on the cart page and have some items in your cart.
+* Scroll down the page and hover over the "SECURE CHECKOUT" call to action button, to confirm the hover function works.
+* Click the "SECURE CHECKOUT" call to action button, the focus function should work and you should be taken to the checkout page.
+* On the right hand side of the page you should see a order summary matching the cart summary on the previous cart page.
+On the left hand side of the page will be the delivery details.
+* Scroll down the page and hover over the "COMPLETE ORDER" call to action button to confirm the hover function is working.
+* Click the "COMPLETE ORDER" call to action button, a prompt reminding you to fill out the "Full Name" field will appear.
+* Fill out the "Full Name" field, scroll down the page and click the "COMPLETE ORDER" call to action button, a prompt reminding you to fill out the "Email Address" field will appear.
+* Fill out the "Email Address" field using the active email address.
+Doesn't have to be but for ease I would use the email address you have used throughout these manual tests and click the "COMPLETE ORDER" call to action button, a prompt reminding you to fill out the "Phone Number" field will appear.
+*  Fill out the "Phone Number" field and click the "COMPLETE ORDER" call to action button, a prompt reminding you to fill out the "Street Address 1" field will appear.
+* Fill out the "Street Address 1" field and click the "COMPLETE ORDER" call to action button.
+You won't get a prompt reminding you to fill out the "Street Address 2" , as it doesn't have a star next to it.
+Thus it isn't required in order to submit the form correctly.
+However, you will get a prompt reminding you to fill out the "Town or City" field will appear.
+* Fill out the "Town or City" field and click the "COMPLETE ORDER" call to action button.
+You won't get a prompt reminding you to fill out the "County" or "Postal Code" fields , as both fields don't have a star next to them and aren't required in order to submit the form correctly.
+However, you will get a prompt reminding you to fill out the "Country" field.
+* Click on the "Country" field and select the country you are delivering too.
+Once selected click the "COMPLETE ORDER" call to action button.
+A sync icon will appear spinning on the screen, and suggests the form is trying to submit.
+However, because you didn't fill out the payment information the form won't submit.
+Instead an error message will appear and say "Your card number is incomplete".
+* Input `1234 1234 1234 1234` into to "Payment" field in order to test the built in Stripe validation.
+An error message should appear saying "Your card number is invalid"
+* Input `4242 4242 4242 4242 04/24 242 42424` into the "Payment" field and click the "COMPLETE ORDER" call to action at the bottom of the page.
+* A sync icon will appear spinning on the screen as the form is processed.
+You will arrive at the checkout success page, thanking you for the order and telling you that a confirmation email will be sent to the email you used to process the payment.
+* A success toast message will appear on the top right hand corner of the page saying "Success!, Order successfully purchased!
+Your order number is ORDER NUMBER.
+A confirmation email will be sent to EMAIL ADDRESS".
+* Go to the inbox of the email address you used in this test, you will have received a confirmation email confirming the purchase has been successful and is complete.